Deviated Nasal Septum

 Here there is displacement of the upper bony septum and the pyramid to one side and the whole of the cartilagenous septum and vault to the opposite side.

 The S deviation:

-shaped nasal septal deviation causing external deviation of
+S shaped deviation of nose causing external deviation of nose

 Effects of septal deviation: